hoavu-cs/aku-chess-engine/README.md

 To build, simply call "make aku" from "src" and make sure "bin/aku" folder exists.
 This is a fun side project so any suggestion is welcome.

 - The engine has its NNUE inference for the vanilla NNUE (768 -> 1024)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks (I don't really care if you're not happy about this.
-This engine isn't tournament bounded).
+This engine isn't made for playing tournaments).
 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).

 Acknowledgements